Regional Committee of Communists in Macedonia: History

 Sharlo's leadership was terminated, but elements of his policy were preserved by some of the local communist activists.
-After the arrest of Lazar Koliševski, the new executive body of the Macedonian RC continued to share Shatorov's pro-Bulgarian ideas and re-established contact with the BCP.
-Bane Andreev of Veles, Macedonia's new party secretary, expressed this ideology.
-He thought that the Macedonian people believed in Bulgaria's role as liberator, and no Macedonian wanted to fight Bulgarian soldiers; Macedonians should answer the Bulgarian mobilisation call and join the Bulgarian army.
-Josip Broz Tito, however, disagreed.
-Bane Andreev was arrested by Bulgarian police in the spring of 1942, worsening the struggle between pro-Bulgarian and pro-Yugoslav factions; Cvetko Uzunovski created a provisional regional committee which attempted to take over the pro-Bulgarian faction, with little success.
+The struggle between pro-Bulgarian and pro-Yugoslav Macedonians continued.
+After the arrest of Lazar Koliševski, the new executive body of the Macedonian RC continued to share Shatorov's ideas and re-established contact with the BCP.
+The Macedonian RC believed that Macedonian people preferred a unified independent Macedonia rather than becoming part of Yugoslavia again as the CPY had in mind.
+According to the Encyclopedia of Yugoslavia, Bane Andreev of Veles, Macedonia's new party secretary, thought that the Macedonian people believed in Bulgaria's role as a liberator and no Macedonian wanted to fight Bulgarian soldiers; Macedonians should answer the Bulgarian mobilisation call and join the Bulgarian army.
+Bane Andreev was arrested by Bulgarian police in the spring of 1942.

-Although several Macedonian partisan detachments were formed through the end of 1942 which fought Bulgarian, Italian, German and Albanian occupation forces (and despite Sofia's mismanaged administration), most Macedonian communists were not yet lured to Yugoslavia.
-Between 1941 and 1943, Tito sent five emissaries to Macedonia to persuade his poorly-disciplined comrades; their efforts had limited success, however, and the regional committee was under the de facto control of the BCP.
-At the beginning of 1943, the Montenegrin Svetozar Vukmanović ("Tempo") was sent as an assistant to Macedonian partisan headquarters to change that.
-Tempo tried to organize an energetic resistance and was tasked with setting up a Macedonian communist party within the Yugoslav party.
-Some of his objectives were to destroy the influence of the BCP in Macedonia and to fight any form of autonomism.
+Although several uprisings arose in 1942 which led to temporary liberation of some areas, most Macedonian communists were not yet lured to Yugoslavia.
+Between 1941 and 1943, Tito sent five emissaries to Macedonia to persuade his poorly-disciplined comrades; their efforts had limited success, however, and the Regional Committee was under the de facto control of the BCP.
+At the end of February 1943, after the German defeat at the Battle of Stalingrad, the Montenegrin Serb Svetozar Vukmanović ("Tempo") was sent as an assistant to Macedonian partisan headquarters to change that.
+One of his main achievements was that the wartime BCP influence receded into the background of pro-Yugoslavism.
+He capitalised on the increasing resentment towards the Bulgarian regime as result of the oppressive Bulgarianisation and centralisation policy.
+Such ideas started to grow with the Soviet victories over Nazi Germany in the beginning of 1943 and the following capitulation of Italy in the Summer, which turned the tide in the war.

-Vukmanović had to Macedonianize the struggle and give it a new ethnic-Macedonian facade.
-One of his main achievements was that wartime pro-Bulgarianism receded into the background of pro-Yugoslavism.
-He capitalised on the increasingly-contradictory attitudes of Bulgarian authorities, which adopted a policy of centralisation in 1942 (contradicting their initial agenda of respecting Macedonian autonomy).
-Yugoslav communists proclaimed as their aim the unification of Macedonia's three regions (Yugoslav, Greek and Bulgarian), attracting Macedonian nationalists.
+Yugoslav communists proclaimed in 1943 as their aim the unification of Macedonia's three regions (Yugoslav, Greek and Bulgarian), within Yugoslavia as extension of its prewar territory, attracting Macedonian nationalists.
 Tempo began to organise armed resistance to Bulgarian rule in earnest.
-Under Yugoslav pressure, the regional committee was dissolved and replaced by the Communist Party of Macedonia (KPM, part of the Yugoslav Communist Party).
+Under Yugoslav pressure, the Regional Committee was dissolved and replaced by the Communist Party of Macedonia (KPM, part of the Yugoslav Communist Party).
 Formed on 19 March 1943 in the Albanian occupation zone in Tetovo, its first central committee was composed primarily of pro-Yugoslav communists.
 Yugoslav communists recognized a separate Macedonian nationality to stop the fears of the local population that they would continue the former Yugoslav policy of forced Serbianization.
 They didn't support the view that the Macedonian Slavs are Bulgarians, because that meant in practice, the area should remain part of the Bulgarian state after the war.